jesus-jpeg/IronhackLabs/README.md

 ### Unit 2 | SQL

-The aim of this unit is to learn how to extract and analyze data stored in databases: recognizing two main different types of Databases, identifying the power of SQL, understanding how to query a structured database, manipulating categorical variables, identifying data anomalies and normalizing data, gathering data from various sources, applying window functions, interpreting Entity relations diagrams (ERD) and a brief intro to classification models.
+The aim of [Unit 2](https://github.com/jesus-jpeg/Ironhack-Labs/tree/main/Unit%202) is to learn how to extract and analyze data stored in databases: recognizing two main different types of Databases, identifying the power of SQL, understanding how to query a structured database, manipulating categorical variables, identifying data anomalies and normalizing data, gathering data from various sources, applying window functions, interpreting Entity relations diagrams (ERD) and a brief intro to classification models.

 ### Unit 3 | Connecting SQL and Python

-The aim of this unit is to boost SQL skills to query complex databases: joining multiple tables, normalising databases and performing nested subqueries.
+The aim of [Unit 3](https://github.com/jesus-jpeg/Ironhack-Labs/tree/main/Unit%203) is to boost SQL skills to query complex databases: joining multiple tables, normalising databases and performing nested subqueries.
 We will also introduce multi class classification and the problem of class imbalance.
 This unit works as a continuation of the previous unit (2).
 The output is a classification model built using Python.
 The students will reinforce their understanding of the whole data process.

 ### Unit 4 | Machine Learning

-The aim of this unit is to expand their comprehension of the Data Analysis toolkit and supervised Machine learning.
+The aim of [Unit 4](https://github.com/jesus-jpeg/Ironhack-Labs/tree/main/Unit%204) is to expand their comprehension of the Data Analysis toolkit and supervised Machine learning.
 They are going to expand their data cleaning skills with RegEx, extract features from datasets and tune a KNN approach/methodology considering the bias-variance trade-off.

 We will also get introduced to Business Intelligence’s main concepts and tools.